Trump denies briefing on reported bounties against US troops

 But it was the Obama administration, along with international allies, that suspended Russia from the Group of Eight after its unilateral annexation of Crimea from Ukraine — a move that drew widespread condemnation.

-Biden criticized Trump for "his embarrassing campaign of deference and debasing himself" before Russian leader Vladimir Putin.
-Trump tweeted that "Nobody's been tougher" on Russia than his administration.
+Biden criticized Trump for “his embarrassing campaign of deference and debasing himself” before Putin.
+Trump tweeted that “nobody’s been tougher” on Russia than his administration.